aronovda-spec/family-dishwasher-bot/README.md

 ## Security Notes

-- The bot uses WhatsApp Web API, so keep your session secure
+- **Never commit your bot token to version control** - always use environment variables
 - Admin commands should only be used by trusted users
 - Regular backups are automatically created in the `data/backups/` directory
+- Keep your bot token secure and don't share it publicly

 ## Contributing